mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 ### Submitting Documentation With Your PR

 We want to empower everyone to contribute to our documentation, and be comfortable submitting documentation for contributions.
-As such, we don't expect every contribution to adhere to our style guide.
+As such, we don't expect every contribution to adhere to our style guide when first submitted.

+During the review process the editorial team also provides feedback on style elements to bring the submission in line with the [Documentation Style Guide](https://docs.mattermost.com/guides/core.html#documentation-style-guide).

 Here are some guidelines around this: